PetruSS1/PetruSS1/README.md

-# Hi 👋, I'm Petruss!
+# Hi there 👋, I'm Petruss!

 I enjoy creating fun and innovative projects.
-Here you'll find my work on Web development, open source contributions, and other exciting experiments.
+Here you'll find my work on Roblox development, open source contributions, and other exciting experiments.

+I'm currently learning front-end development and plan to learn back-end development in the future.

 Feel free to explore my repositories and reach out for collaboration ideas.
 Let's create something amazing together!